chipsalliance/f4pga-examples/docs/personal-designs.rst

 Preparing Your Design
 ----------------------
 Building a design in symbiflow requires three simple parts, the HDL files for your design, a constraints file, and a Makefile.
-For simplisity, all three of these design parts should be moved to a single directory.
+For simplicity, all three of these design parts should be moved to a single directory.

 HDL files
 ++++++++++
-Symbiflow provides support for both Varilog and systemVarilog HDL code.
-Use whichever methode you perfer and add your design files to the directory of choice.
+Symbiflow provides support for both Verilog and SystemVerilog HDL code.
+Use whichever method you prefer and add your design files to the directory of choice.
 If you are using the provided Makefiles to build your design, your top level module should be declared as ``module top (...``.

 Constraint file
 ++++++++++++++++
-The Symbiflow toolchain suports both .XDC and .PCF+.SDC formates for constraint files.
-Use whichever methode you perfer and add your constraint file(s) to the design directory.
+The Symbiflow tool chain supports both .XDC and .PCF+.SDC formats for constraint files.
+Use whichever method you prefer and add your constraint file(s) to the design directory.

 .. warning::
    In its current state, symbiflow-examples does not provide support for dictionaries within XDC files by default.
-To support this functionality you will need to use the `XDC-plugin <https://github.com/SymbiFlow/yosys-symbiflow-plugins/tree/master/xdc-plugin>`_ from ``symbiflow-yosys-plugins.`` Failure to install the plugin beffore attempting to use dictionaries within your XDC file may result in a faulty bitstream.
+To support this functionality you will need to use the `XDC-plugin <https://github.com/SymbiFlow/yosys-symbiflow-plugins/tree/master/xdc-plugin>`_ from ``symbiflow-yosys-plugins.`` Failure to install the plugin before attempting to use dictionaries within your XDC file may result in a faulty bitstream.

 Makefile
 +++++++++
 To learn about how the Makefiles in symbiflow work see the `Understanding the Makefile in Symbiflow <Understanding-Makefile.html>`_ page.

-If you have used varilog as your HDL and an XDC as your constraint, you can add this :download:`Makefile <master_makefile/Makefile>` to your design directory instead of building your own.
+If you have used verilog as your HDL and an XDC as your constraint, you can add this :download:`Makefile <master_makefile/Makefile>` to your design directory instead of building your own.

 Building your personal projects